MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-authoring.md

 To install the HoloLens app:

 1. Make sure you have [!include[cc-microsoft](../includes/cc-microsoft.md)] [!include[pn-hololens](../includes/pn-hololens.md)] build 10.0.14393.0 or later installed on your [!include[pn-hololens](../includes/pn-hololens.md)] device.
 We recommend updating to newer versions when available.
-See [Manage updates to HoloLens](https://docs.microsoft.com/en-us/HoloLens/hololens-updates) for instructions on using Windows Update for Business.
+See [Manage updates to HoloLens](https://docs.microsoft.com/en-us/HoloLens/hololens-updates) for instructions on using [!include[pn-ms-windows-short](../includes/pn-ms-windows-short.md)] Update for Business.

 2. On your [!include[pn-hololens](../includes/pn-hololens.md)], use the [bloom gesture](authoring-gestures.md) to open the **Home** menu, and then open [!include[cc-microsoft](../includes/cc-microsoft.md)] Store and search for “[!include[pn-dyn-365-guides-preview](../includes/pn-dyn-365-guides-preview.md)]”.

 3. Select **Install** to download and install the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] application.

 ### Sign in to the HoloLens app
 If you sign in with a brand new [!include[pn-hololens](../includes/pn-hololens.md)] device, you’ll be prompted to walk through the Setup wizard.
-In the Setup wizard, you can sign in with an existing account or create a new one, depending on the version of Windows that you’re running.
+In the Setup wizard, you can sign in with an existing account or create a new one, depending on the version of [!include[pn-ms-windows-short](../includes/pn-ms-windows-short.md)] that you’re running.
 The Setup wizard will also walk you through steps to calibrate and prepare your [!include[pn-hololens](../includes/pn-hololens.md)] for use.

 #### Calibrate your HoloLens